 There are many reasons a person may not practice yoga, however, in the training I’ll give you lots of suggestions on how to teach the poses to the children without even having to leave your chair.
 This can be helpful for teachers who may be wheelchair users, have injuries, or various other reasons why they may not be able to teach/practice the poses.
-Add an answer to this item.

 For example, Warrior II, we’ve called it surfer pose, or powerful pose and having the kids call “strong and powerful” out as they’re in the pose is a lot of fun.
-If you’re reading a faith-based story that may have trees, river, flowers, and various animals, etc. I’ll teach you how to adapt the poses to the environment of the children you’re teaching.
+If you’re reading a faith-based literature that may have trees, river, flowers, and various animals, etc. I’ll teach you how to adapt the poses to the environment of the children you’re teaching.

-In Yoga’s most neutral sense it is made up of breathwork, movement and mindfulness/meditation.
+In Yoga’s most neutral sense it is made up of breath work, movement and mindfulness/meditation.
 Here are some other words you can use instead of calling it yoga.

 If you can have circle time in your environment, you’ll be ok for your kid’s yoga and movement adventure.
 Plus, I’ll give you lots strategies that you can use for using the curriculum in your environment.